yamentn/device_tree_A50dd/README.md

-TSamsung Galaxy A50 device tree for TWRP
+Samsung Galaxy A50 device tree for TWRP